Paper Information

 The sharp threshold effect in digital communication systems has a deep topological explanation.
 Shannon demonstrated that this phenomenon arises from a fundamental mathematical impossibility: continuously mapping a higher-dimensional space into a lower-dimensional one.

 When we compress bandwidth (reducing the number of dimensions in signal space), the mapping from message space to signal space must necessarily be discontinuous.
 This required discontinuity creates vulnerable points where a small noise perturbation can cause the received signal to “jump” to an entirely different interpretation.
-The threshold is not an artifact of imperfect engineering but rather an inevitable consequence of dimensional reduction.
+The threshold is an inevitable consequence of dimensional reduction.

 White Gaussian Noise as the Worst-Case Adversary